Perspectives you probably haven't thought of yet when hearing about psychology and gender

 (1) UCLouvain; (2) VUB

 For many years, gender studies in psychology have been synonymous with “comparing the sexes” or “studying women-specific issues”.
 Still, contemporary gender perspectives allow researchers to go far beyond these early approaches.
 Through this symposium, we intend to present a wide range of research topics (i.e., parenting social norms, reproductive technology, gendered occupations and Trans* individuals’ identities), levels of analysis (i.e., individual, intergroup and normative), and methodologies (i.e., qualitative, quantitative, intercultural) representing the most recent trends in gender studies related to psychological issues in Belgium.
 Indeed, Isabelle Roskam, Laura Gallée, & Moïra Mikolajczak (UCLouvain), drawing on a large multicultural study, will illustrate how the promotion of egalitarian norms in the public sphere increases the risk of parental burnout among mothers when this is not accompanied by an equally egalitarian division of parental tasks in the private sphere.
 Loes Meeussen (KU Leuven) will complement this first contribution by presenting evidence showing indeed that men entering in traditionally female professions and social roles can be highly beneficial for families, organisations, and society.
 Michiel De Proost (VUB), Gily Coene (VUB), Julie Nekkebroeck (VUB), & Veerle Provoost (UGhent), taking a standpoint rooted in the fields of philosophy and moral sciences, will highlight the symbolic function of choosing social egg freezing in assisted reproduction and analyze how this decision its link to gendered moral codes of individual responsibility.
-Finally, Emma Sarter will discuss the negative impact of transnegativity on the health of trans* people despite a strong and positive social identification, which is known to be instead a powerful protective factor.
+Finally, Emma Sarter will discuss the antecedents of transnegativity focussing specifically on cisgenderism, binarism, and feminist identity and ideologies.
 Overall, these contributions “you probably haven't thought of yet when hearing about psychology and gender” illustrate how basic and applied research can benefit from a critical gender perspective that deeply questions the psychological research subjects themselves.

 Speaker 1: When egalitarian values backfire on women: A 37-country study of parental burnout